isomerpages/isomerpages-govtech/pages/digital-government-journey/sustainability.md

 As the public sector’s centre of excellence for info-comm technology and smart systems (ICT&SS), we are taking the lead in decarbonising public sector technology in order to mitigate global warming and secure a smart and sustainable future for the people living in Singapore.

-> “It is fortuitous that I was given this role to be the sustainability lead for GovTech, where together with my team, we drive the sustainability agenda as a convenor and orchestrator of all internal and external stakeholders and touchpoints of GovTech, as we build the foundation to move towards our 2045 Net Zero goal.
+> “It is fortuitous that I was given this role to be the sustainability lead for GovTech, where together with my team, we drive the sustainability agenda as a convenor and orchestrator of all internal and external stakeholders and touchpoints of GovTech, as we build the foundation to move towards our 2045 Net Zero goal." - Liew Hui Ming, Director, Digitalisation Strategy & Partnership Office

-> The journey to achieving net zero is going to be long and arduous, with many challenges across the spectrum, given its breadth and depth.
-While we think big, we start small, and one of the first foremost steps taken was to augment our digital knowhow with a higher literacy in carbon accounting, climate science and energy markets.
-Raising awareness of digital sustainability will be instrumental in getting everyone onboard this journey.” - Liew Hui Ming, Director, Digitalisation Strategy & Partnership Office

 <div class="row">